AugustGrane/Order-Status-Tracker/DATABASE_ERD.md

 ### Core Tables

 1. **Orders**
-   - Main table storing order information
+   - Main table storing orderModel information
    - Contains customer details, priority, and timestamps
-   - Links to OrderDetails for specific items in the order
+   - Links to OrderDetails for specific items in the orderModel

 2. **Items**
    - Stores available items that can be ordered